-- 8.1 Senior Management will continue to monitor and update the Strategic Risk Register as appropriate and will report back to members later in the year with a further update. - 8.2 Officers will provide the continued training and support of both staff and members including the rollout of E-Learning and the upcoming Zurich Risk Management workshop for members.
+- 8.1 Senior Management will continue to monitor and update the Strategic Risk Register as appropriate and will report back to members later in the year with a further update. - 8.2 Officers will provide the continued training and support of both staff and members including the rollout of E-Learning.